Email preferences and marketing opt-out

 Why am I still getting emails after unsubscribing?

 The emails are likely transactional (billing alerts, team invitations, or security notifications) rather than marketing.
-Transactional emails come from @wisprflow.ai and are triggered by account events.
-If you're still receiving the monthly Flow State summary after unsubscribing, contact support.
+Transactional emails come from a wisprflow.ai address and are triggered by account events.
+If you're still receiving the Flow State summary after unsubscribing, contact support.

 How long does domain-wide opt-out take?

 Allow a few business days.
-The change is processed manually through our email provider.
+The change is processed manually by our support team.

 I'm not receiving any emails — what should I check?